mk12/notes4u/notes/mcv4u.md

 We use absolute value notation when we want to get the magnitude of a vector.
 For example, if `vec v` is 5 km/h [N25ºE], then `|vec v|` is 5 km/h.

 Two vectors are equal if and only if they have the same magnitude and the same direction.
 In other words, they must be parallel and have the same length.
 Opposite vectors have the same magnitude but opposite directions.
-For example, `vec(AB)` and `vec(BA)` are opposite because of the identity `vec(AB)=-vec(BA)`.
+For example, `vec(AB)` and `vec(BA)` are opposite due to the identity `vec(AB)=-vec(BA)`.

 ## Addition & subtraction